drben222/8-ball-pool-guideline/README.md

-- **Important**
+## Important

-*I am not responsible for the use of this hack*
+_I am not responsible for the use of this hack_

-You need to make changes to the *dimens.xml* file to fit the layout to the game table
+You need to make changes to the _dimens.xml_ file to fit the layout to the game table

 > Anti-ban, only if you follow these steps:

-- Do not use the same *package name* ( app.hack.eightballpool )
+- Do not use the same _package name_ ( app.gitlab.mergerequest )

-- Create a unique *package name* for your smartphone and don't share using the same name
+- Create a unique _package name_ for your smartphone and don't share using the same name

 - Do not post on the Play Store

 It is recommended that you also change the name of the app

-*Attention:* Do not test the hack on your smartphone without following the above steps
+_Attention:_ Do not test the hack on your smartphone without following the above steps

 > After you close and want to display the Menu again, shake your smartphone